dfelinto/blender-manual/manual/modeling/modifiers/nodes/attribute/attribute_vector_math.rst

       :math:`(A.x * B.x, A.y * B.y, A.z * B.z)`

    Divide
-      The entrywise division of A by B. Division by zero returns zero.
+      The entrywise division of A by B. Division by zero results in zero.
       :math:`(A.x / B.x, A.y / B.y, A.z / B.z)`

    Cross Product